OpenModelica/OpenModelica/UsersGuide/source/ompython.rst

 -  The second input argument must be a string with the name of the Modelica model including the namespace if the model is wrapped within a Modelica package.

--  A third input argument is used if the Modelica model builds on other Modelica code, e.g. the Modelica Standard Library.
+-  The third input argument is used to specify the list of dependent libraries e.g.,

+>>> mod=ModelicaSystem("BouncingBall.mo","BouncingBall",["Modelica", "SystemDynamics"])

 -  By default ModelicaSystem uses OMCSessionZMQ but if you want to use OMCSession then pass the argument `useCorba=True` to the constructor.